goodreasonai/nichey/docs/README.md

 # Docs

-Thanks for using GRWiki!
+Thanks for using Nichey!
 Here are contents of the docs:

 - [The Wiki class](./language_models.md)
 - [Language Models](./language_models.md)